 The reason for this may be that ferrets in pet stores are generally spayed and neutered too early–often as early as 5 weeks.
 Breeders recommend spaying and neutering ferrets around 1 year of age.
 Delaying this procedure allows hormones to fully develop.

 Also, if a ferret’s parents and grandparents lived to a ripe old age of 9, then he will have a better chance of reaching that age as well.
 If his parents both developed an illness or disease and each only lived to be 5, then he may be genetically prone to a similar fate.

 There is good news, however!
 Genetics is a predisposition toward certain diseases or illnesses—not an absolute fate.
 There are other factors involved in predicting how long ferrets live.

 Diet is a huge factor that influences how long a ferret lives.
 This is also a determinate we can control.

 As ferret parents, we have an obligation to provide our furry family members with appropriate and proper nutrition.

-The care we give our ferrets is an important determinate as well.
-This, too we can control.
+The care we give our ferrets is an important determinant as well.
+This, too, we can control.